SkygearIO/skygear-doc/content/js/index.md

 Container is the uppermost layer of skygear.
-In practice, `import skygear from 'skygear'` will give you a container instance at variable skygear.
+In practice, `import skygear from 'skygear'` will give you a container instance at variable `skygear`.
 In most cases you will only need one instance of container.
 Remember to configure your container with the `Server EndPoint` and `API Key` you get on Skygear Developer Portal.